Affiliations/License's

 (top of page)

-You are always welcome to attend the inspection during the entire process.
+You are always welcome to attend the home inspection during the entire process.
 However, the process may be quite lengthy in time, depending on the conditions at hand.
-We do recommend that you allow us to perform the inspection process first.
-Just prior to completion I will call you at your designated telephone number and let you know the inspection will be completed soon.
-At that time you can meet me at the property and we will perform a thorough review of the findings, with a complete walk around the property, discussing any questions you may have.
+We do recommend that you allow us to perform the home inspection process first.
+Just prior to completion I will call you at your designated telephone number and let you know the home inspection will be completed soon.
+At that time you can meet me at the home and we will perform a thorough review of the findings, with a complete walk around the property, discussing any questions you may have.
 I have found this to be the least disruptive to your day, help prevent me from missing anything of importance and a more pleasurable experience for you.

 (top of page)

-Determining the life expectancy of a property's components is a very inexact process.
+Determining the life expectancy of a home's components is a very inexact process.
 There are too many variables to consider and the results are, at best, a guess of life expectancy.
-In addition conditions can change very rapidly after an inspection that could change the life expectancy of a property's components.
+In addition conditions can change very rapidly after an inspection that could change the life expectancy of a home's components.
 There are also many conditions that can not be seen without disassembly, destructive testing or violating licensing laws of other trades.
 It would be a significant disservice to you to raise, or lower, your expectations simply to provide what appears to be an added value to your report.

 (top of page)

-Some inspection agencies recommend an annual inspection to keep on top of the propertys maintenance requirements.
-I feel that no one knows their property better than the owner and the owner should decide on this interval.
+For homeowners just interested in the condition of their home, I recommend scheduling the home inspection at your earliest convenience.
+Some home inspection agencies recommend an annual inspection to keep on top of the home's maintenance requirements.
+I feel that no one knows their home better than the owner, and the owner should decide on this interval.
 At no time will I attempt to push recurring maintenance inspections.

 (top of page)

-How can I prepare for my inspection?
+How can I prepare for my home inspection?

-inspection report.
+also help you later during your review of the home inspection report.
 These are questions I will ask:

-- Square foot size of property (including garage) and any outbuildings
+- Square foot size of the home (including garage) and any outbuildings (storage sheds, detached garages, etc.)

 - Number of stories (one, two, etc.)